Partnership-on-Generative-AI/Working-Group/Promptathon.md

 ## Get Involved in Humanitarian AI Research

-Humanitarian actors are channeling information on crises, needs and aid activities through open data sharing frameworks like IATI and the Humanitarian Data Exchange and via platforms like ReliefWeb.
-Researchers studying how large language model powered question-answering applications can traverse the information need hundreds of sample questions to test their machine learning models.
+Humanitarian actors are channeling information through platforms like ReliefWeb and open data sharing frameworks like IATI and the Humanitarian Data Exchange.
+Researchers studying how emerging generative AI powered question-answering applications can answer complex questions posed by humanitarian actors require sample questions to train, fine-tune and test their machine learning models.

 ### Humanitarian AI Promptathons

-Omdena and the the Humanitarian AI Meetup Community are working together to crowdsource sample questions that humanitarian acotrs might like to ask a generative AI powered chatbot.
+Volunteers from [Omdena](https://www.omdena.com/) and the Humanitarian AI Meetup Community are working together to organize **Humanitarian AI Promptathons** to crowdsource questions needed by researchers.

+We’re inviting our members and also staff from humanitarian and development organizations from the grassroots level up to the United Nations to join in the project and help contribute questions.
+Participants can get started by submitting three easy questions via this [Google Form](https://forms.gle/wh8SXVyhWro46yA8A).
+Next, participants can use the form to share their names and email addresses to share their interest in getting more involved in the project.
+Volunteers will help contribute and label a wide range of questions and help evaluate questions and generate output notes as well as join in testing machine learning models.